harishvc/quick-references/python3/python-intro4.md

 ```

 ##Iterator vs Generator
-  - Generators & Iterators  consume **constant memory** and are **executed on demand** making them a critical ingredient for optimization and in memory intense tasks - **iterators on demand
+  - Generators & Iterators  consume **constant memory** and are **executed on demand** making them a critical ingredient for optimization and in memory intense tasks
   - Generator is a type of iterator
   - Generator is the easiest way to implement iteration on an object